blaine-wataru/blaine-wataru.github.io/essays/coding_standards.md

   - ICS314
 ---

-** Introduction
+## Introduction
 Coding Standards make no sense.
 There I said it.
 "But Blaine, coding standards allow us dvelopers to have a standard for readable code!", you might say.
 And you'd be right.
 Kinda.

-** Story Time!
+## Story Time!
-In our ICS314 class, we have in-class WODs [see my initial essay for details](https://github.com/blaine-wataru/blaine-wataru.github.io/blob/master/essays/JavaScript_Thoughts.md)
+In our ICS314 class, we have in-class WODs (see my [initial essay] (https://github.com/blaine-wataru/blaine-wataru.github.io/blob/master/essays/JavaScript_Thoughts.md) for details).
+In a nutshell, we do all-or-nothing programming exercises on Thursdays.
+Our objective was to change a normal array of string to one with "stutters" (e.g. "apple" -> "a-a-apple").
+The main point of it was to follow ESLint coding standards.

+I failed it.
+Do you wanna know why?
+This fragment of code is why:

+'''
+return _.first(word) + '-' + _.first(word) + '-' + word;
+'''